PlaceOS/docs/reference/placeos-skills.md

 All interaction is via Backoffice and encompasses effort to structure, integrate and deploy existing drivers and user interfaces with an already deployed base platform.

 **External Knowledge:**
-* JSON or YAML for Settings.
+* `JSON` or `YAML` for Settings.
 * Identity providers (SAML, OAuth2) for integrating platform authentication as well as service integrations.
-* Familiarity with any external services, devices or systems that will be integrated with PlaceOS.
+* Familiarity with any external services, devices or systems that will integrate with PlaceOS.
 * Base level networking knowledge to be able to identify potential communication issues.

 **PlaceOS Specific Knowledge**